Thomas Annunziata: NASCAR Xfinity Series

 On January 2, 2025, it was announced that Annunziata would drive the No. 70 Chevrolet SS for the newly rebranded Cope Family Racing team part-time.
 He would share the ride with Leland Honeyman.

 NASCAR Craftsman Truck Series

 In June 2025, it was announced Annunziata would make his NASCAR Craftsman Truck Series debut, driving the No. 07 truck for Spire Motorsports at Lime Rock.
 He would end up finishing fifteenth in his debut.

+On July 3, 2026, it was announced that Annunziata will compete in the No. 1 Toyota Tundra for Tricon Garage at Lime Rock.
+During that race, Annunziata's truck caught fire and he was transferred to a local hospital.